CALS Honor Scholar Certificate

-Students earning the CALS honors scholar certificate must complete at least nine credits of honors coursework and an undergraduate honors thesis.
-The coursework, thesis topic and thesis advisor are unique to each student and are subject to approval by the CALS honors program director.
+Students earning the CALS honors scholar certificate must complete at least nine credit hours of honors coursework and an undergraduate honors thesis.
+The coursework, thesis topic and thesis adviser are unique to each student and are subject to approval by the CALS honors program director.
 Students must have an upper-division GPA of 3.75 or higher to complete the program and earn the certificate.

-- XXX 4915 Honors Thesis Research (or similar independent study/research course to be completed as the student is working on their thesis research), 3-4 credits
+- XXX 4909 Honors Project (or similar independent study/research course to be completed as the student is working on their thesis research) (3-4 credits)

-- Additional honors coursework, 4-5 credits, taken as:
+- Additional credits of honors coursework (4-5 credits) taken as:

 - Existing 3000/4000-level honors courses, approved by the honors program director

 - Existing 3000/4000-level CALS courses taken as honors contract courses, approved by the honors program director

 - CALS graduate-level courses, approved by the honors program director